There are three golden rules to having a successful non controlling relationship:

 I’ve been in relationships where I felt extremely needy; I’ve been in relationships that have crushed me, that have stretched, and tested me; I’ve been in relationships that have enraged me and frightened me; and I’ve been in relationships where I was hit and verbally abused.

-If you’ve never been in an abusive relationship before, you might ask yourself… why would anyone enter one, let alone remain in one for years?
+If you’ve never been in an controlling relationship before, you might ask yourself… why would anyone enter one, let alone remain in one for years?

 Picture This: You Are a Teenage Girl